ValleyBell/PC98VNResearch/mime/game-docs/README.md

 Due to the story event of Tear's awakening, she effectively starts with a trust level of 10 while Henzou and Eldelyca start at 0.
 This means that in order to get the alternate ending scenes, you have to repeat the dance/eat tasks during the black and white ball a few times in order to increase the respective member's trust level.
+Right after freeing Eldelyca, you can also repeat the dwarf dialogue multiple times to increase the trust level.